uva-cs/dsa2/syllabus.md

 Normal lectures will be recorded, though the instructors reserve the right to discontinue this if class attendance gets too low.

+### Succeeding

+We want you to succeed.
+We want you to learn.
+This is a difficult course, but it is a manageable course.

+The two instructors have taught this course a combined 10 semesters.
+In that time, we have seen three primary factors that can improve student success.

+- Attending lecture: those that attend lecture do far better on the quizzes than those who do not.
+Watching the lecture recordings afterward is not a sufficient substitute.
+Needless to say, attending lecture also means paying attention.
+- Working on the problem sets: as described below, you can use generative AI on the problem sets.
+However, doing the problem sets yourself (or in a group) is the primary way to learn the material.
+You can only learn by doing.
+Having generative AI solve it, and then reading the solution, is not a good substitute.
+Students who worked out the problem sets themselves did far better on the quizzes than those who did not.
+- Putting time into the course: this is a difficult course, and you will need to put in some time outside of lecture to ensure you learn the material.
+UVA suggests that each course should have 3 hours _outside_ of lecture per credit -- which means 9 hours beyond lecture.
+We don't think you necessarily need to put in that much time, but if you skip work outside of lecture, you will not learn the material.
+Cramming for an exam in this type of course does not work well.

 ----